 John Lennon or the many men and women that

-(Oscar) some of the greatest dreamers?
-So, lets keep
+(Oscars) some of the greatest dreamers we've had?
+So,

 Footnotes: * The name means "low-lands" because much of the Netherlands is far below sea level.